hclimente/academic-kickstart/content/home/experience.md

   location = "Barcelona"
   date_start = "2013-12-01"
   date_end = "2016-08-31"
-  description = """We conducted a large-scale study on the involvement of alternative splicing in cancer."""
+  description = """In a large-scale study supervised by [Eduardo Eyras](https://jcsmr.anu.edu.au/people/academics/professor-eduardo-eyras), we examined the involvement of alternative splicing on 11 different tumor types."""

 +++